NYC Marathon Recovery

 - neck pain and shoulder pain

-Book a post race recovery massage and have it scheduled 2-7 days after the marathon.
+Book a post race recovery massage in NYC and have it scheduled 2-7 days after the marathon.
 Your body will be super sore and depleted.
 If can often take a full 2 weeks to recover and feel normal.
 A light to medium pressure full body sports massage will help you recover in half the time (or less!).
 You've put all of these hours into training, run 26.2 miles, raised money, etc. Why not treat yourself to a lot less pain and suffering after the marathon?

 If this is your very first marathon, we suggest booking a marathon recovery massage about 3-5 days after.
 It will take several days for your body to process enough of the lactic acid to where a massage will have you feeling better.
 If you've run a marathon before, some seasoned runners book a marathon recovery massage for the evening of the race!
 Others book the next day or the day after that.